justin2004/weblog/DRAFTS/troubleshooting/README.md

 ## troubleshooting -- (ad hoc telemetry) hands on system

-In the F-16 world, sometimes the preplanned telemetry and decision tree don't isolate the problem.
+In the F-16 world, sometimes the preplanned telemetry and decision trees don't isolate the problem.
 That's when you need "hands on system" troubleshooting.

 That is, you need to be able to walk right up to the jet (with your knowledge of system operation) and do things like:

 - open panels to expose electro-mechanical relays and use a multimeter to test voltage at their inputs

 - put your hand on valves to see if you feel them actuate at the appropriate time as the jet engine throttles up and down

 - open panels and visually inspect wires, wire connectors, ducts, and flanged duct connectors

 - disconnect components in the system to see if system operation is altered in the way you expect

 - use electrical wire breakout boxes so you can measure the voltage and current moving through the system at the breakout point